The Hanbury Wealth Recital Series

 With the generous support of local business Hanbury Wealth, we are delighted to announce a Recital Series taking place at the College this Spring.
 The series will consist of three concerts, to be held in the Memorial Hall, each featuring a visiting soloist or ensemble for the delight of both the College community and the general public.
-Tickets to all events are just £10 for adults and free of charge for under 18s.
+Tickets to all events are just £10 for adults and free of charge for concessions.

 Please click here for tickets.